 I believe those two are highly interrelated.
 Being passionate about science communication necessitates that we are honest about the process.
 Failure is part of that process and weighs in much more heavily than success.
 I strongly believe we should be as open about it as we are about success.

 8. Do you think that there is a more negative attitude towards failure in academia than in other fields?
-Are there differences between different groups of academics?

 It depends.
 If we are thinking of feelings and attitudes towards one’s own failures, I’ve certainly seen this affect people, including myself, in different ways.
 In some cases, it can lead to despair and in some others, it is brushed off quickly.
 It depends on the magnitude of the failure and the consequences for a laboratory’s research program.
 I don’t think it’s any more negative than other fields.
 Certainly, the same is true for business enterprises, perhaps even more so.